arynxd/the-local-theatre/README.md

 - [ ] Context menu component
 - [ ] Changeable avatars
 - [ ] Improve backend response api
+- [ ] Show 'No comments' when final comment is deleted
+- [ ] Input validation for edits
+- [ ] Moderator deleted comments do not update frontend cache
+  - [ ] Clear caches when we logout

 ## Feature List
 - [x] Login